microsoft/BotFramework-WebChat/docs/HOOKS.md

 This function will return a list of participants who are actively typing, including the start typing time (`at`) and expiration time (`expireAt`), the name and the role of the participant.

-If the participant send a message after the typing activity, the participant will be explicitly removed from the list.
-If no message or typing activity is received, the participant is considered inactive and not listed in the result.
-To keep typing indicator active, participants should send typing activity continuously.
+If the participant sends a message after the typing activity, the participant will be explicitly removed from the list.
+If no messages or typing activities are received, the participant is considered inactive and not listed in the result.
+To keep the typing indicator active, participants should continuously send the typing activity.

-The inactivity timer can be overridden by passing the `expireAfter` argument.
-If `Infinity` is passed, it will return all participants who did not explicitly remove from the list.
-In other words, it will return participants who sent typing activity, but did not send a message activity afterward.
+The `expireAfter` argument can override the inactivity timer.
+If `expireAfter` is `Infinity`, it will return all participants who did not explicitly remove from the list.
+In other words, it will return participants who sent a typing activity, but did not send a message activity afterward.

 > This hook will trigger render of your component if one or more typing information is expired or removed.